lg/lg.io/_posts/2015-04-12-run-your-own-high-end-cloud-gaming-service-on-ec2.md

 - **Updated Apr 19:** If your Steam client freezes after logging in, restart the Steam server.

 - **Updated Apr 19:** If you only see a black screen though you do hear sound, it usually means you need adjust the MTU of the VPN.
-See the [OpenVPN discussion](https://forums.openvpn.net/topic15640.html), or set it on Hamachi.
+See the [OpenVPN discussion](https://forums.openvpn.net/topic15640.html).
 Also, see the Steam [In-Home Streaming discussion](https://support.steampowered.com/kb_article.php?ref=3629-RIAV-1617#nvidialaptop) about this for more ideas. **Updated Apr 26:** I've also been told that switching OpenVPN to TCP might fix things, though that seems more of a workaround since now you don't get the benefits of UDP.

 ### Summary